MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureVMConfig.md

 ```

 ### -MediaLocation
-Specifies the azure_2 storage location for the new virtual machine disk.
+Specifies the Azure storage location for the new virtual machine disk.

 ```yaml
 Type: String